subinamathew/vscode-helloSunset/README.md

-# Hello Sunset
+# Hello Moon

-This extension for Visual Studio Code adds theme titled "Hello Sunset".
+This extension for Visual Studio Code adds theme titled "Hello Moon".

 > This theme is just a POC for the moment.